 I am personally not a huge Chicken fan preferring the subtle tastes of vegetables to meat of any kind that I thank my parents to have introduced early in my growing up years.

 Looking back at my home in the web, I have realised that my blog is mostly filled up with my baking repertoire and very few curries have made it to this space and so I decided to dedicate a post especially to a curry that my boys love and enjoy.
-I hope that one day when they follow my breadcrumb trial they will remember to thank me for sharing their favourite curry with a wider audience.
+I hope that one day when they follow my breadcrumb trial they will remember to thank me for sharing their favourite easy chicken curry with a wider audience.

 The reason I guess I do not post or blog more about curries is, unlike baking where measuring and combining ingredients are straightforward and outcomes are more or less predictable every time you bake.
 Preparing & cooking curries from a scratch somehow depends on the state of my mind.
 This is one of the reason why the same dish tastes quite different even if I have scrupulously followed my own recipe.